RupertAvery/DiffusionToolkit/What's New v1.8.0 .md

 and any other property that starts with `text`.

-NOTE: wildcard searches will be a bit slower than non-wildcard searches
+NOTE: wildcard searches may be a bit slower than non-wildcard searches

-Values are always matched using Contains

-# What's New in v1.8.0
+You can set the property value comparison to **contains**, **equals**, **starts with** and **ends with**.
+This determines how the value will be evaluated when searching.

+You can combine filters with the operators OR, AND, and NOT.

+You can also add properties to the list by clicking on the ... button to the left of each node property in the Workflow Pane, and selecting **Add to Filters**

+# Updates

 * ComfyUI Search support!
 * Performance improvements:
+   * Massive improvements in results loading and paging
    * Query improvements
    * Added indexes
-   * Using a persistent SQLite connection for searches
-   * Increased `pragma cache_size` to 1GB.
+   * Increased SQLite `cache_size` to 1GB.
 Memory usage will be increased
    * Added a spinner to indicate progress on some slow queries
-   * Combined count and size into one query
-   * Massive page loading improvements
 * Filtering on multiple albums
 * Scroll wheel now works over albums / models / folders
 * Fixed Fit to Preview and Actual Size being reset when moving between images in the Preview